neomura/atmega328p-cartridge/engine/engine/drivers/video/readme.md

 .macro video_column
   ; Invoked once per four pixel columns.
   ; Any register initialized in video_before_columns will be available for use here.
-  ; Must take exactly 11 cycles; pad with NOPs if spare time is available.
+  ; Must take exactly 13 cycles; pad with NOPs if spare time is available.
-  ; The r* referenced by @0 (which will not overlap with any register pushed in video_before_columns) must contain the byte of four pixel columns by the end.
+  ; The last instruction must store the next pixel's data in UDR0.
 .endm

 .macro video_after_columns